saboor6989-star/BPE-Tokenizer-Finite-Automaton/README.md

-# BPE Tokenizer and Finite Automaton
+# Modeling BPE Tokenization using Finite Automata and Turing Machines

 ## Project Overview

-This project implements the ideas presented in the research paper:

-**"Tokenization as Finite-State Transduction"**
+This project implements Byte Pair Encoding (BPE) tokenization and demonstrates how concepts from Theory of Automata can be applied to modern Natural Language Processing (NLP) systems.

-The system learns subword tokens using Byte Pair Encoding (BPE) and then builds a Finite Automaton from the learned vocabulary.
+The system learns tokens from a text corpus using BPE merge operations, constructs a Finite Automaton to represent learned tokens, and simulates token processing using a Turing Machine.

+An interactive Streamlit web interface is also provided for experimentation and visualization.

 ---

 ## Features

-- Character-level vocabulary construction
-- Pair frequency counting
-- Byte Pair Encoding (BPE) training
-- Token merging
+- BPE Tokenizer Implementation
+- Merge Rule Learning
-- Vocabulary generation
+- Vocabulary Construction
-- Word tokenization
+- Tokenization of Input Words
-- Finite Automaton construction
+- Finite Automaton Construction
+- Turing Machine Simulation
-- Automaton visualization using Graphviz
+- Graph Visualization using Graphviz
 - Interactive Streamlit Web Interface

 ---